MatrixJockey/MatrixJockey/README.md

 <details>
  <summary><h3>👨‍💻 Kire's Coding Journey</h3></summary>
+  Life is a constant journey of self discovery and along my educational and professional journey, I made the decision to pivot away from an hardware centric focus to a software/data driven direction.
+As I have continued my career path, I have studied independently as well as making strides to complete my higher education.
+I have been inspired through the new AI boom and with the latest startups that have emerged to create my own digital future.
+This is just a summarization of my path to become a digital nomad, while shaping the future for the next generation.

 <!--
 **MatrixJockey/MatrixJockey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.